15.14. Aggregate Functions

 approx_distinct(x, e) → bigint

-This function should produce a standard error of no more than e, which is the standard deviation of the (approximately normal) error distribution over all possible sets.
+- Returns the approximate number of distinct input values.
+This function provides an approximation of - count(DISTINCT x).
+Zero is returned if all input values are null.- This function should produce a standard error of no more than - e, which is the standard deviation of the (approximately normal) error distribution over all possible sets.
 It does not guarantee an upper bound on the error for any specific input set.
-The current implementation of this function requires that e be in the range: [0.01150, 0.26000].
+The current implementation of this function requires that- ebe in the range: [0.01150, 0.26000].

 approx_percentile(x, percentage) → [same as x]